truffshuff/rachio_local/README.md

 - Schedule Management: Switches to control and monitor irrigation schedules, allowing start and stop of predefined watering schedules.
 - Last Watered Timestamp: Sensors that track and display the last time each zone was watered.
 - Periodic Data Polling: Automatic data updates every 5 minutes to keep Home Assistant synchronized with the Rachio device status.
+- **Dynamic Polling & Diagnostics:** Polling interval, device count, and API call usage are now exposed as Home Assistant sensors for full transparency and troubleshooting.
+- **Robust State Sync:** Zone and schedule sensors always reflect the true running state, even for manual runs started from the Rachio app.
+- **Multi-Device Support:** Improved logic for setups with multiple controllers and/or smart hose timers.
+- **Enhanced Logging:** Debug logs for all state transitions and API responses for easier troubleshooting.

 ## 🚨 Changelog